DeltaPhi0/Projects/website/README.md

 ---

 > **SOC Analyst Perspective**: This project demonstrates the practical application of **Attack Surface Reduction**.
-By treating a simple personal site with the same rigor as an enterprise application: using isolation, least privilege, and deterministic builds, I have created a resilient environment that is basically "cloaked".
+By treating a simple personal site with the same rigor as an enterprise application: using isolation, least privilege, and deterministic builds, I have created a resilient environment.